LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: RESULTS

-The first set of results considers the \ac{GW} placement optimization under the site-independent channels.
-The configuration of suggested \acp{GW} is depicted in Figure~\ref{fig:site_independent_results} in terms of position and the number of \acp{GW} allocated.
+In the first set of evaluation, we considered the spatial analysis of the positioned \acp{GW} for the different channels used.
+To graphically represent this type of experimental result, we focus to show the graphical results with configuration with network grid 1 and 2.
+Using these patterns, the suggested \acp{GW} in grid 1 and grid 2 are depicted in Figs.~\ref{fig:site_independent_results_grid1} and \ref{fig:site_independent_results_grid2}, respectively, in terms of the position and the number of \acp{GW} allocated.
+In these figures, we are considering only the site-independent channel models.

-Figure~\ref{fig:site_independent_results} also represents the solution when we fix the power threshold $\rho$ for each channel model, which is important for the constraint defined by Eq.~(\ref{eq: power_constraint}).
-Thus, the power threshold is the same for each model, with $\rho =-90$ \si{dBm}.
-In this scenario, the optimized solutions are strongly influenced by the selected channel model.
+In the network organization of grid 1, the optimized solutions are strongly influenced by the selected channel model.
 Using the Okumura–Hata model, the optimization yields a deployment with 1 \acp{GW}, whereas the 3GPP-UMa and COST-231 models result in solutions requiring 1 and 11 \acp{GW}, respectively.
 In contrast to these models, the log-distance model exhibits markedly different behavior, suggesting 17 \acp{GW}.
-Finally, because the log-distance model yields a larger number of positioned \acp{GW}, some \ac{GW} locations overlap and are shared by the solutions obtained with both the COST-231 and 3GPP-UMa channel models.
+Finally, because the log-distance model yields a larger number of positioned \acp{GW}, some \ac{GW} locations overlap and are shared by the solutions obtained with the COST-231 channel model.
+For grid 2, because it represents the simplest scenario, the positional variability of each \ac{GW} is lower than in grid 1.
+In this case, the simulations for each channel model indicate that a single \ac{GW} is sufficient to meet the requirements.

+For the site-specific channels, we obtained the solutions depicted in Figs.~\ref{fig:site_specific_results_grid1} and \ref{fig:site_specific_results_grid2}, which show the position of each allocated \ac{GW} for the Etoile and Street Canyon scenarios, respectively, considering the channels created with Sionna \ac{RT} and \ac{WI}.
+The results obtained in Etoile using the Sionna \ac{RT} and \ac{WI} channels also yield an optimized solution that differs from that of the other site‑independent channels.